lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 {::boilerplate bcp14}

-The reader is expected to be familiar with terms and concepts related to the EDHOC protocol and defined in {{I-D.ietf-lake-edhoc}}.
+The reader is expected to be familiar with terms and concepts related to the EDHOC protocol and defined in {{RFC9528}}.

 # Handling of Invalid EDHOC Sessions and Application Keys # {#sec-session-handling}